anthonyshew/inthezone/content/docs/teamstage/tsMulti/articles/updating-your-organizations-info-team-colors-site-theme-colors.md

 ### Having trouble?

-It's possible that your colors might work out perfectly if they are too similar (two dark colors, three light colors, etc.).
+It's possible that your colors might not work out perfectly if they are too similar (two dark colors, three light colors, etc.).
 You could end up with dark text on a dark background that makes things unreadable, for instance.
 If this is the case, feel free to [contact us](https://inthezone.dev/#contact-form) so that we can clean up your configuration to work with your colors better.